Have you been injured? you may have a case.

 What is personal injury protection (PIP) insurance in Michigan?

-When a person has been injured in a car accident in Michigan, personal injury protection (PIP) insurance will help them pay for their medical bills.
+When a person has been injured in a car crash in Michigan, personal injury protection (PIP) insurance will help them pay for their medical bills.
 It will also help them financially by paying for some of the wages the person lost if his or her injuries kept him or her from returning to work.

 What does personal injury protection (PIP) insurance cover in Michigan?

-When a person happens to be injured in a Michigan car accident, No-Fault personal injury protection (PIP) insurance will cover medical bills, lost wages, and household replacement services.
+In Michigan, when a person happens to be injured in a Michigan car accident, No-Fault personal injury protection (PIP) insurance will cover medical bills, lost wages, and household replacement services.
 In the event of a fatal crash, it also covers survivor’s loss benefits.

 What happens after a no-fault accident in Michigan?